-Students will be billed for the Pell funds that EOC is required to repay to the Federal Pell Grant program.
-In the example above, the student will be billed for the \$802.20 that EOC had to Return to Title IV.
-A Hold will be placed on the student's account, a hold will be placed on any Certificates, Grades or Transcripts and the student may not be allowed to re-enroll at EOC until any obligation(s) has been repaid to EOC Tech.
+Students will be billed for the Pell funds that EOCTC is required to repay to the Federal Pell Grant program.
+In the example above, the student will be billed for the \$802.20 that EOCTC had to Return to Title IV.
+A Hold will be placed on the student's account, a hold will be placed on any Certificates, Grades or Transcripts and the student may not be allowed to re-enroll at EOCTC until any obligation(s) has been repaid to EOCTC.

-If a student withdraws before actually receiving a Pell Grant disbursement but has completed enrollment time in a career major, the student may receive a Post-Withdrawal Disbursement (PWD) for the amount earned while attending.
-The PWD will be applied to the student's account if the student owes EOC for outstanding obligations.
+If a student withdraws before actually receiving a Pell Grant disbursement but has completed enrollment time in a 21-22 STUDENT HANDBOOK-1stEd-Draft-07122021.docx 24 career major, the student may receive a Post-Withdrawal Disbursement (PWD) for the amount earned while attending.
+The PWD will be applied to the student's account if the student owes EOCTC for outstanding obligations.
 Any overpayment resulting on the account after the PWD has been applied will be returned to the student within 14 days.

-Finally, if a student withdraws and has completed more than 60% of the payment period hours, neither EOC nor the student has to return any funds to the Title IV Federal Pell Grant program.
-The student may withdraw in good standing with EOC Tech and the U.S. Department of Education meaning financial aid eligibility is intact.
+Finally, if a student withdraws and has completed more than 60% of the payment period hours, neither EOCTC nor the student has to return any funds to the Title IV Federal Pell Grant program.
+The student may withdraw in good standing with EOCTC and the U.S. Department of Education meaning financial aid eligibility is intact.